clazinski/cleaning_data/README.md

-# cleaning_data
-code to clean a .txt file
+#code to clean a .txt file